-The Port has entered into two interlocal agreements with the City of Kennewick.
-The first interlocal is for Phase-Two of the Columbia Gardens Wine Village Redevelopment Project.
-Both the City and Port agreed to contribute \$1,050,000 of their respective Rural County Capital Fund (RCCF) allocations.
-This project will install the necessary infrastructure required for Phase-Two development and open lots for sale/lease to the public sector.
-The second interlocal commits \$1 million from the City's RCCF allocation for development assistance on the Clover Island Shoreline Project.
+The Port entered into an interlocal agreement with the City of Kennewick in 2019.
+The interlocal commits \$1 million from the City's RCCF allocation for development assistance on the Clover Island Shoreline Project (Resolution 2019-04).
 This project will also create additional marketable land for sale/lease to the public sector.

-The Port has also entered into an interlocal agreement with the City of Richland, contributing \$800 thousand of the Port's RCCF allocation to installing infrastructure and utilities on Columbia Park Trail.
+The Port Commission has directed the Chief Executive Officer to formalize an agreement with the City of Richland, contributing \$800 thousand of Port funding to installing infrastructure and utilities on Columbia Park Trail (Resolution 2020-02).
 This project will stimulate economic development in the Island View area of Richland, providing more incentive for businesses to relocate there.